rackerlabs/docs-cloud-block-storage/api-docs/common-gs/auth-using-curl.rst

 endpoint
 	  The API endpoint provides the URL that you use to access the API service.
-    For guidance on choosing an endpoint, see :ref:`Service access <service-access endpoints>`.
+    For guidance on choosing an endpoint, see :ref:`Service access <service-access-endpoints>`.

 To make it easier to include the values in API requests, use the export command to create environment variables that can be substituted for the actual values.